Spazzy757/paul/README.md

 * Pull Request Limiter: Paul will close PR's for a user if they have more than x amount of pull requests already open (see configuration).
 This will limit the amount of **Work In Progress**
 * Empty Pull Requests: Does not allow Empty Descriptions, two levels, enforced means Paul will close the Pull Request with a message, without enforced Paul will just send a review saying to add a description
 * Label Stale Pull Requests: This setting will mark Pull Requests stale if they have not been updated within the specified days
+* Automated Merging of Pull Requests: Any pull request labeled with `merge` will be automatically merged every hour if they are mergeable.
+This means that you can mark a Pull Requests as mergeable before all required checks have passed and once they have passed Paul will merge the Pull Request

 ## Configuration